wagtail/vagrant-wagtail-develop/README.md

 # Success!
 ```

+Alternatively, if you're using VSCode and have the "Remote - SSH" extension, you can connect VSCode to the vagrant VM directly.
+This allows for much deeper debugging.
+Once connected, open the `/vagrant` directory.
+A debug `launch.json` is included and ready to go.

+Once wagtail is up and running,

 - Visit your site at http://localhost:8000
 - The admin interface is at http://localhost:8000/admin/ - log in with `admin` / `changeme`.